-N Endorsement – Permit drivers to operate CMVs categorized as “tank vehicle” and can hold 1000 gallons or more of either liquid or gas material
+N Endorsement – Permit drivers to operate CMVs categorized as “tank vehicles” and can hold 1000 gallons or more of either liquid or gas material.

 P Endorsement – Permit drivers to operate CMVs purposed to carry and transport 16 or more passengers including the driver himself.